Introduction to SNMP

 2. SNMP Architecture

-The SNMP Agent is software running on each managed network device (e.g., routers, switches) that collects and provides data requested by the Manager.
-It also sends alerts (Traps or Informs) to notify the Manager of critical events, such as a failed interface or high CPU usage.
+Each device runs an SNMP Agent that responds to these requests and can also generate alerts (Traps or Informs) to notify the Manager of critical events, such as an interface failure or high CPU usage.

 Management Information Base (MIB)